Charleston Water Quality at a Glance

 Lead

-Source: Lead service lines and plumbing materials in homes built before 1986, particularly in Charleston’s historic districts; Charleston Water System has undertaken extensive inventories to identify remaining lead service connections
+Source: Lead service lines and plumbing materials in homes built before 1986, particularly in Charleston’s historic districts; Charleston Water System has identified and notified 70,000 customers with potential lead service connections

 Health Effects: Developmental delays in children, reduced IQ, learning difficulties, kidney problems, and cardiovascular effects in adults

-Current Levels: 90th percentile value of 4.2 ppb, well below EPA action level of 15 ppb EPA Limit: Action level 15 ppb, but no level of lead is considered safe
+Current Levels: Recent testing shows 90th percentile values well below EPA action level of 15 ppb due to effective corrosion control EPA Limit: Action level 15 ppb, but no level of lead is considered safe

 Please read – our information